 Pressure washers are available in both electric and gas-powered models.
 Electric models can cost as little as $150 and require less maintenance, but they are also less powerful and may not produce enough pressure to clean some hard surfaces.
 Most electric pressure washers create 1300-1700 pounds per square inch of pressure (PSI) with a water flow of 1.5 gallons per minute (GPM), but experienced contractors recommend between 2000 and 3000 PSI and a flow of at least 2.5 GPM to clean dirty concrete effectively.

 Gas-powered models come in several sizes for home use.
 Small models average 2000-2800 PSI and up to 2.8 GPM while larger models are capable of 3000-4000 PSI and more than a 4 GPM flow.
 With pressure washers, more isn’t always better.
-Power washers can damage some hard household surfaces, so when evaluating models; consider your needs carefully.
+Power washers can damage some hard household surfaces, so when evaluating models consider your needs carefully.
 Ask the professionals for tips.
 At double the price of a small gas washer, a large unit may be much more than you need.

 A small gas-powered pressure washer is a good bet for many household cleaning jobs including concrete.
-Larger washers clean concrete faster, are too strong for most other cleaning applications.
+Larger washers clean concrete faster, but are too strong for most other cleaning applications.
 Some homeowners buy an electric model for routine cleaning and rent larger washers as needed.

 When selecting a power washer, be sure the right nozzles and accessories are included or available for purchase separately.
 To clean concrete, you will need a high-pressure nozzle for a fine, strong spray, a wide-angle nozzle that sweeps for rinsing and a low-pressure nozzle to apply detergent.